-Inspired by cultural shifts in the first decades of the 21st century such as international Women's Marches and the #MeToo and #TimesUp movements, the art in this exhibition questions societal perceptions of women, art making itself, and express how the featured artists define what it means to be a woman and how they personally wish to be seen.
+Inspired by cultural shifts in the first decades of the 21st century such as international Women’s Marches and the #MeToo and #TimesUp movements, the art in this exhibition questions societal perceptions of women, art-making itself, and express how the featured artists define what it means to be a woman and how they personally wish to be seen.

 Artist: Ali Bischoff

-Imaginary animals may not have a place in modern zoology, but their endurance in our contemporary mythologies indicates something very real about human need.
-Perhaps they endure because we need places for our mind to go - alternate realities that reflect the playfulness and possibilities of our imaginations.
+Imaginary animals may not have a place in modern zoology, but their endurance in our contemporary mythologies indicates something very real about human needs.
+Perhaps they endure because we need places for our minds to go – alternate realities that reflect the playfulness and possibilities of our imaginations.
 The artwork present in Creatures does just that.
 Amongst the elongated ears, discombobulated limbs and topsy-turvy environments are open narratives that we can make our own.

 Creatures features 19 artworks of fantastical begins by seven artists.

 Though people of African and Caribbean heritage have been in what is now Canada since the earliest days of colonization, their inclusion in the political, economic, social, and cultural landscapes of the country has been limited.
 The visual arts have been one realm where Black Canadians have been very under-represented.